-I am committed to collaborations and partnerships which facilitate public scholarship.
+I am committed to collaborations and partnerships that facilitate public scholarship.

-I previously served as the President and Managing Director of the Washington Debate Coalition, a non-profit organization dedicated to creating opportunities for students to engage in debate, civic engagement, and democratic deliberation.
-The Washington Debate Coalition has, over the past three years, helped to build two competitive and diverse high school debate teams at Ingraham High School and Ballard High School, both Seattle Public Schools, as well as start a debate program in the University of Washington Department of Communication.
-In partnership with the National Association of Urban Debate Leagues, the Washington Debate Coalition is expanding its programming to reach students in underserved communities across Washington.
+I previously served as the Managing Director of the Washington Debate Coalition, a non-profit organization dedicated to creating opportunities for students to engage in debate, civic engagement, and democratic deliberation.
+The Washington Debate Coalition helped to build two competitive and diverse high school debate teams at Ingraham High School and Ballard High School, both Seattle Public Schools, as well as start a debate program in the University of Washington Department of Communication.
+As a former policy debater, I am invested in deliberation and dialogue as ways of transforming the world.